 A mere breach of contract wouldn’t trigger most of these statutes but fraudulent billing does.
 With so many states now privatizing prison healthcare, prison food service and even the prisons themselves, we expect to see more false claims cases.
 Ironically, bringing such a case in Michigan may be difficult.
 Michigan’s state whistleblower law is limited to Medicaid fraud claims.

 Unless federal dollars are involved, Michigan whistleblowers are more limited in the cases they can bring.

 If you work in a private prison or have knowledge of billing fraud at a state or federal prison, you may be entitled to a cash award.
+Work in the food service industry and have information about adulterated food?
+Visit our food service whistleblower information page.
 Under federal law, a whistleblower with inside, original source knowledge of fraud typically receives 16% of whatever the government collects.

 For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
 All inquiries kept strictly confidential.

 MahanyLaw – America’s Whistleblower Lawyers